Guavalines/Chat_Bot/README.md

 # 🤖 CHATBOT

 ## Description
-- This is a simple chatbot built with JavaScript.
+- This is a simple chatbot built with JavaScript, HTML, CSS.
 ## Features
 - Ask any question and receive instant responses!
 - Fully responsive.